 Winter depression is a real problem and is four times more common in women than men.
 Pregnancy itself has been associated with feelings of loneliness.
 Hormonal changes during pregnancy also bring about mood swings which combined with winter sadness can send a pregnant woman in severe depression.

 Indoor activities such as reading, journaling and cooking can help deal with winter depression during pregnancy.
 All these activities are known to reduce anxiety and keep one busy too.
 Exercise can also help as it releases serotonin which is known to help with depression.

 If you are expecting this winter, you should visit a gynecologist regularly.
-You can also visit our website at oladoc.com, read up on pregnancy and look for top gynecologists in Lahore, Karachi and Islamabad.
+You can also visit our website at oladoc.com, read up on pregnancy and look for top gynecologists in Peshawar, Karachi and Islamabad.